A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Illustrative example

 \section{Illustrative example}

 To illustrate the synthesis procedure described in the previous sections and compare it with the previous methods, we consider the quantum optical equalization system shown in Fig. \ref{fig3}.
 This system was also used as an example in \cite{Ugrinovskii2024a}.
-The channel consists of an optical cavity and three optical beam splitters.
+The channel consists of an optical cavity and three optical beam splitters, forming a passive quantum system that can be implemented in experiments~\cite{hendra2017}.
+It is similar to the optical cavity system analyzed in~\cite{Ugrinovskii2024} but includes an additional beam splitter.
+The third beam splitter introduces environmental noise analogous to additive Gaussian white noise in conventional communication channels~\cite{hassibi1999indefinite}.
+This additional element allows us to demonstrate the application of both our synthesis method and the approach in~\cite{Ugrinovskii2024a} in a low signal-to-noise ratio scenario.
+As in classical systems, the low signal-to-noise condition arises when \( \sigma_{w_2}^2 \) is sufficiently large.

 The input operator $u$ in this example is scalar, and $\Sigma_{u}$ is a real constant.
 To emphasize this, we use the notation $\Sigma_{u}=\sigma_{u}^{2}$.
 The environment is represented by the quantum noises $w_{1}$, $w_{2}$, thus $w=\operatorname{col}\left(w_{1}, w_{2}\right)$ consists of two scalar operators.
 We assume that $\Sigma_{w}=\left[ \right]$.
 As in \cite{Ugrinovskii2024a}, we assume that the transmittance parameters $k_{a}^{2}, k_{b}^{2}, k_{c}^{2}$ of the beam splitters are real positive numbers and that $k_{a}, k_{b}$ and $k_{c}$ are also real positive constants, and that $k_{a}=k_{b}=k$.
 Thus, the relations between the inputs and outputs of the beam splitters are